 He was deeply familiar with measures taken to safeguard classified information and the need for those measures to prevent harm to national security.

-The report states that while he was vice president, he kept notebooks in a White House safe for a time in contrast with his decision after leaving office, keeping them at home in unlocked, you know, cabinets, draws.
+The report states that while he was vice president, he kept notebooks in a White House safe for a time, in contrast with his decision after leaving office, keeping them at home in unlocked, you know, cabinets, draws.

 Well, that's the report.

-And if he can't remember that when he was pres vice president, if he can't remember when the year that he left office as vice president, if he can't remember the year he became vice president, how in God's name does this man become president of the United States?
+And if he can't remember that when he was vice president, if he can't remember when the year that he left office as vice president, if he can't remember the year he became vice president, how in God's name does this man become president of the United States?

 How do you justify voting for him?